Student Campus Compact

 HEALTH AND WELLNESS

-- To collaborate with Penn on daily wellness checks with the new PennOpen Pass mobile app (details to be distributed), monitoring for symptoms, being tested as recommended by health professionals, and tracking my contacts should I test positive, as part of my public service to protecting my fellow students and Penn community members.
+- To collaborate with Penn on daily wellness checks with the new PennOpen Pass program (pennopen.med.upenn.edu), monitoring for symptoms, being tested as recommended by health professionals, complying with self-isolation and/or self-quarantine recommendations, and tracking my contacts should I test positive, as part of my public service to protecting my fellow students and Penn community members.

 - To wear a facial covering when I leave my place of residence.